-Within each region, the nodes in the AKS node pools are spread across multiple availability zones to help prevent issues due to zonal failures.
+Within each region, nodes in the AKS node pools are spread across multiple availability zones to help prevent issues due to zonal failures.
 Availability zones are supported in a limited set of regions, which influences regional cluster placement.
-For more information on AKS and Availability zones, including a list of supported regions, see AKS Availability Zones.
+For more information on AKS and availability zones, including a list of supported regions, see AKS availability zones.

 Deployment stamp considerations

-- Select stamp definition technology that allows for generalized configuration such as infrastructure as code
+- Select the appropriate technology for stamp definitions that allows for generalized configuration such as infrastructure as code

 - Provide instance-specific values using a deployment input mechanism such as variables or parameter files